skx/bookmarks.public/README.md

 This repository contains the single HTML file `index.html`.

-The bookmarks file is a template which is designed to be edited by the user, they should replace the bookmarks in the single unordered-list with their own.
+The bookmarks file is a template which is designed to be edited by the user, replacing the bookmarks in the single unordered-list with their own.

 The bookmarks file contains some simple javascript which should allow simple navigtation and interactive use of the bookmarks, when opened via a browser.